Mega Aerodactyl – What This Raid Boss Is

 Final Conclusion – Mega Aerodactyl

-- One of the best Rock-type Mega boosters
+- One of the better Mega options for boosting Rock-type teams

-- Effective against Flying, Fire, and Bug bosses
+- Works well against Flying, Fire, and Bug-type bosses

 PvP